uml-digitalinitiatives/fc3-camel-indexer/README.md

 Uses several overridable java options.

 * fedora3.indexer.fedoraUrl - The URL of your Fedora instance (default: localhost:8080/)
-* fedora3.indexer.fedoraPath - The base path at the above URL for fedora (default: /fedora)
+* fedora3.indexer.fedoraPath - The base context path at the above URL for fedora (default: /fedora)
 * fedora3.indexer.fedoraUser User with API-M privileges to Fedora (default: fedoraAdmin)
 * fedora3.indexer.fedoraPass - Password for above user (default: fedoraAdmin)
 * fedora3.indexer.solrUrl - The URL of your Solr instance (default: localhost:8080/solr)